Our Team

 Postdoctoral Fellow

-I work with children, adolescents, adults, and parents experiencing anxiety, depression, neurodevelopmental conditions, and behavioral challenges.
-I have a special interest in evidence-based treatment for sleep difficulties common to these challenges such as insomnia, bedtime resistance, nightmares, sleep-related anxiety, irregular sleep schedules, and chronic sleep dysregulation.
+I work with children, adolescents, and adults experiencing anxiety, depression, ADHD, and behavioral challenges.
+I have a special interest in evidence-based treatment for sleep difficulties, including Cognitive Behavioral Therapy for Insomnia (CBT-I).

-I earned my Ph.D. in cognitive neuroscience, where I studied how sleep and emotional disorders influence one another.
-To bring that knowledge directly into clinical practice, I completed postdoctoral respecialization training and earned my Psy.D. in clinical psychology.
-My goal is to translate cutting-edge research into practical and efficient strategies to help people sleep well in the real world.
+I earned my Ph.D. in cognitive neuroscience, where I studied the relationship between sleep, memory, and emotion processing.
+To translate this experience into clinical practice, I completed postdoctoral respecialization training and earned my Psy.D. in clinical psychology.

 SPECIALTIES IN